PatrickLang/fedora-aarch64-hyperv/WORKLOG.md

 ### Getting more details

+> Configured with 4 cores, 8GB of ram.
+(System has 8/16GB)

 At the boot menu, hit `e` to edit the command line.
 Remove `quiet`, then press f10.

 Things don't seem to be completely hung, but they are moving very slowly.
 Seeding the kernel RNG takes about 3-4 minutes. `vmmem` shows 50% CPU utilization for most of that time.
 I think that generally indicates that a lot of instructions need to be trapped and emulated which could definitely be the case if the Hyper-V drivers are missing.